dux/fez/README.md

     const localCssClass = this.css(text)

     // render string via mustache and attaches html to root
-    // to return rendered string only, use renderString(text, context) this.html(`
+    // to return rendered string only, use parse(text, context) this.html(`
       <ul>
         {{#list}}